johnno1962/injectionforxcode/README.md

     rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin

+### Storyboard Injection currently working

+When editing the storyboard of the currently displayed view controller you can inject it to experiement with colors and layout and it will reload with the following methods being called:

+    [vc.view setNeedsLayout];
+    [vc.view layoutIfNeeded];

+    [vc viewDidLoad];
+    [vc viewWillAppear:NO];
+    [vc viewDidAppear:NO];

+This works on a device and you need to have selected "Inject Strybds" in the "Tunable App Parameters" panel before running the applpication.
+Unfortunately, segues are not preserved and are not reliable after injection.

 ### Injecting classes using "internal" scope inside Swift

-With Xcode 6.3.1/Swift 1.2 injection has become a little more difficult as "internal" symbols that may be required for the injecting class to link against are now given visibility "hidden" which makes them unavailable resulting in crashes.
+With Xcode 6.3.1/Swift 1.2 injection has become a little more difficult as "internal" symbols that may be required for the injecting class to link against are now given visibility "hidden" which makes them unavailable resulting in crashes if you refer to functions or variables outside classes that are not public.
 This can be resolved by adding a "Run Script" build phase to your framework or main app target to call the following command.